Head Track & Field Coach

-A 2008 alumna of Westmont, Lindsey Connolly serves an assistant coach for the Warrior Cross Country and Track and Field teams.
+A 2008 alumna of Westmont, Lindsey Connolly is entering her seventh year as an assistant coach for the Warrior Cross Country and Track and Field teams.
 Connolly, an NAIA All-American in the 3,000 meter race walk, seeks to help each student-athlete reach their potential.

 "I think that I have a unique position on the coaching staff because I was also on the team not too long ago," noted Connolly.
 "I can bridge the gap between athlete and coach because I understand where both sides are coming from.
 I hope I can use what I learned while on the team to help the current athletes accomplish their goals and reach their potential."

 "Lindsey Connolly has proven herself to be an able assistant coach by patiently and dutifully taking care of the myriad of details necessary for a team’s success," said Smelley, "She is knowledgeable about the distance training program and she quietly observes the traits of individual athletes in order to best encourage and coach them.
 She is a good advisor on training, travel arrangements, athlete’s needs and anticipating problems."

 "I really enjoyed my time on the cross country and track teams while at Westmont and want to continue to be a part of the future of Westmont Cross Country and Track and Field.
 The coaching staff and athletes are quality people that I enjoy working and being with.
 I’m thankful for the opportunity to experience the coaching side of running and to learn more about running tactics and planning workouts."

 A native of Santa Barbara County, Connolly grew up in Carpinteria and competed for Carpinteria High School.